 Users of the Uptrends web application are called operators.
 Each operator has a profile that contains their contact information, personal settings, and other account details.
 Operators may belong to one or more operator groups, which help organize and manage access across your team.
 For more information, see Operators and operator groups.

-You can add permissions to individual operators, but we recommend managing them at the operator group level.
-It is usually easier to add an operator to an operator group that already has the required permissions than to manually add all permissions to an operator.
+You can assign permissions to individual operators, but we recommend managing them at the operator group level.
+Adding an operator to a group with the required permissions is simpler than assigning them manually.

 To grant or revoke operator permissions, do the following: